rajatsingla/blaketidwell.github.io/source/2014-11-24-leds-and-303s-static-page-on-divshot.html.markdown

 # The Site

 I&apos;ve produced electronic tracks for over a decade now (going all the way back to Fruityloops 1.0).
-My current musical project, [LEDs and 303s](http://www.ledsand303s.com) has been long overdue for a proper home page.
-Soundcloud, Bandcamp, et al. are amazing, but it was time for a proper HQ.
-Plus, I now not only have renewed motivation to get back to writing music, but I also have another outlet for some design and front-end hackery.
+My current musical project, [LEDs and 303s](http://www.ledsand303s.com) has been long overdue for its own HQ.
+Building a quick landing page for this purpose has not only given me renewed motivation to get back to writing music, but also provides another outlet for some design and front-end hackery.

 <a href="http://www.ledsand303s.com"><img alt="LEDs and 303s Home Page" src="/images/ledshome.png" /></a>